Disposal of Solid and Hazardous Wastes

 b) Deep-well injection

-c) Stabilization and landfilling
+c) Stabilisation and landfilling

 d) Composting